High Court of Australia Building: Architecture

+The design is a highly innovative architectural composition that extends the principles of Brutalism – a significant period of post war modern architecture internationally that emerged in the UK in the 1950s.
+After graduating architecture at the University of NSW in 1959, Kringas travelled to Europe and worked with the London County Council Architect's Department, seen as an epicentre of 'The New Brutalism'.
 Kringas joined the firm of Edwards Madigan Torzillo Briggs in 1964 and, with Colin Madigan, designed a series of seminal architectural works including the 1967 Dee Why Library, the 1968 and 1971 designs for the Australian National Gallery and the 1971 Warringah Civic Centre, as well as innovative solo designs.
 Kringas died of cancer in March 1975, aged 38, just 12 days before the High Court construction began.
 Following his death, architect Hans Marelli continued as the project director until the completion of construction in 1980.
-Chief Justice Garfield Barwick maintained a keen interest in the building's design and construction.
-The constructed High Court building is largely identical to the winning 1973 Competition Design.
+The constructed High Court building is virtually identical to the winning 1973 Competition Design.